This chapter has been published in the book

 Finally Socrates urged Callias to learn and develop the abilities

-of such men as Themistocles, Pericles, and Solon so that he might
+as Themistocles, Pericles, and Solon so that

 become of great benefit to the city.37